Nonsmooth Nonconvex-Nonconcave Minimax Optimization: Primal-Dual Balancing and Iteration Complexity Analysis: Preliminaries

-\end{ass} \begin{rmk} Recently, Polyak-\L{}ojasiewicz (P\L{}) condition~\cite{polyak1963gradient} has been widely invoked as a standard assumption in nonconvex-(non)concave minimax optimization~\cite{nouiehed2019solving,yang2021faster}.
-Unfortunately, it can only be applied in smooth unconstrained settings.
-In this paper, we employ the K\L{} condition instead, which has already been shown in \cite{attouch2010proximal} to serve as a nonsmooth extension of the P\L{} condition.
-Moreover, the K\L{} exponent is an important quantity for analyzing the convergence rate of first-order methods for general nonconvex optimization problems~\cite{li2018calculus,frankel2015splitting}.
-It plays a vital role for establishing the explicit convergence rate (cf. iteration complexity) of the proposed smoothed PLDA algorithm in next section. \end{rmk}
+for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}\setminus \mathcal{Y}^\star(x)$, where $\mathcal{Y}^\star(x):= \argmax_{y' \in \mathcal{Y}} F(x,y')$ . \end{assumption} \begin{remark} The P\L{} property has been widely used as a standard assumption in nonconvex-nonconcave minimax optimization~\citep{nouiehed2019solving,yang2022faster}.
+However, its usage is restricted to smooth unconstrained settings.
+To overcome this limitation, we employ the K\L{} property, which has been demonstrated in \citep{attouch2010proximal} to be a nonsmooth extension of the P\L{} property.
+The K\L{} exponent, a crucial quantity in the convergence rate analysis of first-order methods for nonconvex optimization~\citep{frankel2015splitting,li2018calculus}, plays a vital role in establishing the explicit convergence rate of smoothed PLDA. \end{remark}